dcrasch/flutter_lnd_client/README.md

-# Lightning Network Client without a name
+# Lightning Network Client without a name and work in progress

 A Lightning Network grpc client, build with flutter.
 You have a nice transaction overview, deposit some bitcoin and send and receive via the lightning network using a qr code.